laravel/cashier-stripe/UPGRADE.md

 To ensure that off-session payment confirmation notifications are delivered, verify that [Stripe webhooks are configured](https://laravel.com/docs/billing#handling-stripe-webhooks) for your application and the `invoice.payment_action_required` webhook is enabled in your Stripe dashboard.

+> If you enabled Stripe to send secondary payment notifications instead then you don't need to configure this.

 ### Cards And Payment Methods

 PR: https://github.com/laravel/cashier/pull/696